ed-kung/CSUN-Econ-160/README.md

 ### Lectures

-- Section 03 TuTh 9:30am - 10:45am @ Bookstein 1123
-- Section 02 TuTh 12:30pm - 1:45pm @ Bookstein 1131
+- TuTh 12:30pm - 1:45pm @ Johnson Auditorium

 ### Student Drop-In Hours (a.k.a.
 Office Hours)

-- TuTh 2:00pm - 3:00pm @ Bookstein 4252
+- TuTh 1:50pm - 2:50pm @ Bookstein 4252

 ### Course Organization

-This is an in-person class with two 75 minute sessions a week.
-The standard pattern will be a lecture on Thursdays, a discussion session on Tuesdays, and homework due on Mondays.
+This is an in-person class with two 75 minute sessions a week with homeworks due on Mondays at midnight.

 ### Learning is a Journey